Snape: Now before we begin, I'm going to give you all your very, very first pop-quiz. Can anyone tell me what a portkey is? Yes, Ms. Granger.

 - In The Most Stupid Deaths In Super Mario 64, the bracket guy's first line is "&my name is not known for now".

-- The intro to one Welcometo Night Vale makes reference to "that ridiculous god Desert Bluffs has".
-Said god shows up in the season one finale and it's not pretty.
+- The intro to one Welcome to Night Vale episode makes reference to "that ridiculous god Desert Bluffs has".
+Said god shows up in the season two finale and it's not pretty.

 - During the finale of season 5 of Red vs. Blue, Church is infected by the Omega AI after it has passed through every other character in Blood Gulch.
 While everyone else turned into maniacal, psychopathic versions of themselves while possessed by Omega, Church observes that he doesn't feel any different.
 While this seems to indicate that Church is already evil and being infected by Omega just didn't do anything to his normal disposition, it's later revealed that Church himself was an AI all along, and all of the other AIs that appear in the series were made by splitting the original AI, Alpha, into many different ones, with Omega being one of these.
 Church didn't feel any different because Omega is just one of his split personalities back from whence he came.